Let’s keep this grilling train rollin‘, shall we?

 - seasonings: salt, pepper, garlic powder, steak rub, etc.

 - Rub pork tenderloin all over with extra virgin olive oil then season with desired seasonings.
-Add pork to the high heat side of the grill then grill for 1-1/2 minutes on all four sides, keeping the lid closed between flipping.
+Add pork to the high heat side of the grill then grill for 1-1/2 minutes on all four sides, for a total of 6 minutes, keeping the lid closed between flipping.

-- Move pork tenderloin to the side of the grill with low heat then grill for an additional 4 minutes on each of the two larger sides (so 8 minutes total,) or until an instant read thermometer reads 140 degrees, keeping the lid closed between flipping.
+- Move pork tenderloin to the side of the grill with low heat then grill for an additional 4 minutes on each of the two larger sides, for a total of 8 more minutes, or until an instant read thermometer reads 140 degrees, keeping the lid closed between flipping.
 Let pork rest for 10 minutes before slicing and serving.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.